Keep Up With Us

 Mountain lakes normally begin to shed their ice by mid-June.
 And when the waters open up, the fish come out hungry.
 One our favorite lakes near Breckenridge is Lower Mohawk Lake where you can catch Colorado’s state fish, the native cutthroat trout.
 Cutthroats are also plentiful in Clinton Reservoir on Highway 93 between Copper and Leadville.

 Beyond that, the more you want to hike, the more choices you have in an amazing alpine lake.
-Ask a local outfitter, get a map, keep an eye on the weather, and bring food and water.
-Kids will also enjoy fishing Maggie Pond in Breckenridge and Meadow Creek Pond in Frisco.
+Ask a local outfitter, get a map, keep an eye on the weather, and bring snacks and water.
+Kids will also enjoy fishing Maggie Pond and Sawmill Reservoir in Breckenridge and Meadow Creek Pond in Frisco.

 Float the Colorado River – Catching trout while floating down a river is a transcendental experience on par with an amazing powder day.
 It’s Indiana Jones meets fly fishing, and you can often find yourself reeling in a nice fish while also stammering to stay in the boat as it rumbles down a small stretch of whitewater rapids.